How To Sew A Patch On A Backpack: A Comprehensive Tutorial for Beginners

 Post Content

-Depending on the patch type, there are various ways of attaching it.
+Depending on patch type, there are various ways of attaching it.
 You can either iron glue your patches or sew them on.

 Steps to sewing patches on backpacks

-• A sewing needle or a sewing machine
+• A sewing needle or sewing machine

 • A thimble (optional),